Have you always dreamt of owning your own holiday home? Somewhere you and your family can relax and spend...

 With an increasingly competitive market in self-catering holiday cottages, guests are becoming far more discerning when choosing where to stay.
 In order to make your property enticing to guests, furnishings and décor are key.

 It is advisable to equip and furnish your holiday cottage to the highest standard.
 It pays to invest in quality pieces which add comfort and enhance the guests experience.
-For more decorating ideas and tips from the experts, read our blog on the top 10 Devon brands for styling your home’s interior.
+For more decorating ideas and tips from the experts, read more about the top 10 Devon brands for styling your home’s interior or take a look at our comprehensive blog on how to furnish a holiday let.

 Including additional features can do wonders in increasing your booking rate.
 Having just a few extra amenities could mean a notable increase in sales.
 In our experience, the top five most popular property features guests look for are gardens, wifi, off-road parking, a dishwasher and a high chair.
 In 2019 our most booked property type was a luxury, pet-friendly, three bed property with an open fire.